- Syntax 1: Opening a preset connection: automatic management of connections

 <Result>: Boolean - True if the operation was performed,

-- False if a problem occurred.
+- False if a problem occurs.
 HErrorInfo is used to identify the error.
 To assign this connection to a file, use HChangeConnection.
 The connection description will be deleted when closing the connection.

 or - one of the following constants:

 <Additional options>: Optional constant If this parameter is not specified, the HFSQL engine automatically defines the best parameters to use according to the database accessed and to the OLE DB provider used.
 By default, this parameter corresponds to the following combination of constants: hServerCursor + hOpenKeysetCursor + hOptimisticCursor However, these parameters can differ according to the information returned by the database.
-To force some parameters, you have the ability to combine the following constants: - Location of cursors
+To force some parameters, you have the ability to combine the following constants: - Cursor location

 - Lock mode

-Method 2: To describe a connection by programming and to automatically open it when the file is opened, you must: - describe the connection with HDescribeConnection
+Method 2: To programmatically describe a connection and open it automatically when the file is opened, simply: - describe the connection with HDescribeConnection

-- associate this connection with the relevant file description with HChangeConnection.
-The connection will be opened the first time the file is accessed.
+- associate this connection with the desired data file description using HChangeConnection.
+The connection will only be opened the first time the data file is accessed.

-This solution can be useful when an application is using both HFSQL files and Oracle files.
+This solution can be useful when an application handles both HFSQL data files and Oracle data files.
 For example, if the application uses a single Oracle file, in a specific process, the connection to the Oracle database will only be made if necessary.
 If the first solution is chosen for the same type of application, the connection (that may take quite a long time) will be established whenever the application is started.
-Example:
+Example: HDescribeConnection(MaConnexion, params)

 This page is also available for…